 - Regardless of which you download, you are still likely to be faced with upgrade and up-sell offers to a more fully featured version, or even an ongoing subscription.
 Unless or until you know you want this, always decline.

 - Speaking of declining: when installing any of these products, always choose custom installation – never the default.
 You may well get toolbars and other unrelated software you simply don’t need or want.
 Consider using Ninite to install these tools – all are available there.

 If your machine becomes infected with malware of some sort, there’s a good chance that you won’t be able to actually download anything, because the malware will prevent it.
 That means you won’t be able to download the latest update of your anti-malware tools, or perhaps be able to run them at all.
 When that happens, you need an offline malware scanner.

 An offline scanner is simply a complete anti-virus and anti-spyware scanning tool that you download and burn to CD or DVD, or place on a USB memory stick, using another computer.
 You then boot the infected machine from the media you created and run the scanner.
 The infected Windows doesn’t run at all and the scanner can check, change, or repair more than the a normal scanner could.

 I recommend Windows Defender Offline for this purpose.
 Unfortunately, it’s not something you download and keep ready to use.
 In order to make sure you’re running the most recent update of the tool and its database of malware, it’s important to download it when you need it.

-Keep your computer up-to-date.
-That means turning on Windows Update or making sure to visit the Windows Update website religiously.
-The vast majority of computer infections we hear about are due to the operating system simply not being kept up-to-date with the latest available patches.
+The vast majority of computer infections we hear about are due to individuals who have not kept their operating system or applications up-to-date with the latest available patches.